Riderwood Bridge Community

 Bridge during Covid

 Covid shut down all the face-to-face bridge sessions at Riderwood for a number of months.
-The groups are re-forming as restrictions have been lifted.
+The groups have re-formed as restrictions have been lifted.

 During the Covid lockdown, many Riderwood Residents got accounts on BridgeBase.
 Four people would form a table and connect with each other on a conference call so they could chat as they played.
 Not the same as face-to-face, but it helped maintain some social connection.
 A few of these gatherings are continuing to meet.
 A basic account on BridgeBase does not cost anything and gives you access to many forms of playing bridge, including serious tournament play.